motleykl/FlowControl_Week4/README.md

 ```

 There are lots of different ways to compare values, depending on what type of values you're working with.
 Here is a page that lists several options: [Bash comparison operators](http://tldp.org/LDP/abs/html/comparison-ops.html).
 Here's one example:
+this syntax only used in bash
+[]=sensitive to spaces
 ```
 # Defining value of numeric variable
 a=2